npg70/galbreath-old/README.md

 * [Alexander Galbreath](galbreath-alexander-1753.md), b.
 1753, immigrated to Baltimore, then York County, PA in 1785.
 * [Robert Galbreath](galbreath-robert-1778.md) b.
 1778 immigrated to Clermont County, Ohio, USA in 1818
 * [Margaret Galbreath](galbreath-margaret-1771.md), b.
-1771 immigrated to Ontario, Canada in 1821
+1771 immigrated to New Brunswick, Canada in 1821

 ## Descendants of William Galbreath and Margaret Dunlop of Campbeltown